 While no fisheries target elasmobranchs in this ecoregion, they are caught in various demersal fisheries.
 The total landings for Subarea 2 have been between 200 and 500 tonnes per year since 2010.
 All skate species in the ecoregion may be taken as bycatch, with only larger individuals thought to be landed.
-The main species landed tend to be larger specimens of longnosed skate, spinytail skate, and thornback ray.
+The main species landed tend to be larger specimens of longnosed skate, spiny-tail skate, and thornback ray.
 Discards of skates vary between species, but are assumed to be almost 100% for fish below 50 cm.
-For round ray and thorny skate, nearly all fish are probably discarded, whereas discarding of thornback ray by the coastal fleet is expected to be negligible.
+For round ray and starry ray, nearly all fish are probably discarded, whereas discarding of thornback ray by the coastal fleet is expected to be negligible.
+Rabbit fish and velvet-belly lantern shark are also discarded.